humphreysjulio/projeto-pokedevs/README.md

 Pokedevs is a creative project that combines the Pokémon universe with the world of developers.
 Each Pokedev represents a Pokémon with programming and software development skills.
 By clicking on a button corresponding to each Pokedev, the user can see a unique description, detailing their specialties and role in the development team.

 ## ⚙ | Features
-- Interface interativa com botões para cada Pokedev.
+- Interface interativa com botões para cada Pokedev. / Interactive interface with buttons for each Pokedev.
-- Exibição de informações exclusivas sobre cada personagem.
+- Exibição de informações exclusivas sobre cada personagem. / Displaying unique information about each character.
-- Design temático baseado no universo Pokémon, com uma pegada de desenvolvimento.

 ## 📚 | Stack
 <div align="left">